-7.5 Configuring Sound Sets
+7.6 Sound Sets

-The sip:provider CE provides the administrator with ability to upload the voice prompts for typical call error announcements on the Sound Sets page.
-There is a preference sound\set on Domain and Subscriber levels to like subscribers to the sound set that they should hear (as usual the subscriber preference overrides the domain one).
+The sip:provider CE provides the administrator with ability to upload the voice prompts such as conference prompts or call error announcements on the Sound Sets page.
+There is a preference sound\set on Domain and Subscriber levels to link subscribers to the sound set that they should hear (as usual the subscriber preference overrides the domain one).
 Sound Sets can be defined in Settings $\rightarrow$ Sound Sets.
 To create a new Sound Set, click Create Sound Set.
 Then click the Files button.

-7.5.1 Early Reject Sound Sets
+7.6.1 Configuring Early Reject Sound Sets

-The failed call announcements are grouped under Early Rejects section.
+The call error announcements are grouped under Early Rejects section.
 Unfold the section and click Upload next to the sound handles (Names) that you want to use.
 Choose a WAV file from your file system, and click the Loopplay setting if you want to play the file in a loop instead of just once.
 Click Save to upload the file.
-If you don't provide the sound files for any handles they will not be used and sip:provider CE will adhere to the default behavior of sending the error response code back to the user.